PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 # What is AES?
 AES, or the Advanced Encryption Standard, is a encryption standard established by the National Institute of Standards (NIST).

 Rijndael is the specific algorithm used in AES.
-It is a symmetric block cipher, meaning that it operates on blocks of data and can encrypt and decrypt data using only one key (as opposed to asymmetrical encryption, which needs a public and a private key).
+It is a symmetrical block cipher, meaning that it operates on blocks of data and can encrypt and decrypt data using only one key (as opposed to asymmetrical encryption, which needs a public and a private key).

 ## Brief History
-AES was created in 1997 through a competition hosted by the National Institute of Standards and Technology (NIST), which wanted to replace the Data Encryption Standard (DES).
+AES was created in 1997 through a competition created by the National Institute of Standards and Technology (NIST), which wanted to replace the Data Encryption Standard (DES).

 DES was already proven to be insecure, and NIST needed a new algorithm that was "an unclassified, publicly disclosed encryption algorithm capable of protecting sensitive government information well into the next century".
 Several groups submitted algorithms to the competition.
 Submitted ciphers were evaluated by the NSA for speed, security, and feasibility on low powered devices (smart cards, etc.).

-Eventually, an algorithm submitted by Belgians Joan Daemen and Vincent Rijmen, called Rijndael was selected.
-Specifically, three variants, 128-bit, 192-bit, and 256-bit, were chosen.
+Eventually, an algorithm submitted by Belgian cryptographers Joan Daemen and Vincent Rijmen, called Rijndael (a combination of their last names) was selected.
+Specifically, three variants with different key sizes, 128-bit, 192-bit, and 256-bit, were chosen.
 Eventually, it would become U.S. FIPS PUB 197.

 In 2003, the US government officially announced that AES could be used to protect confidential information, and was used by the NSA to encrypt important documents.

 Today, AES is one of the most popular block ciphers in existence due to it's high performance and security it provides.
+AES is implemented in nearly every language, and hardware acceleration is available on most processors.
+On x86, acceleration is provided by the AES-NI instruction set.

+AES is currently unbroken, with the only possible attacks based on attacking side-channel implementations.
+This means that the only attacks that work are on the implementation of AES such as hardware glitches and timing attacks.
+Other attacks are able to reduce the key space slightly from 2^128 to slightly lower, but brute forcing it would still take more time than the age of the universe.

 # AES implementation
 AES uses four basic operations, grouped in rounds.
 The number of rounds depends on the AES bit size.
 The higher bit size, the more rounds.